 Eye exams in Menomonee Falls, WI

 Our Menomonee Falls location provides comprehensive eye care for children, adults & patients with special needs.
-New patients are always welcome.
+We're always accepting of new patients.
+Schedule an eye exam today!

 Your overall health, previous visits, and current symptoms will determine the specific tests included in your next eye exam.
 In general, a comprehensive adult eye exam may include: